devs-coffee/backend-collab-chat-project/README.md

 - Make sure to have postgreSQL ( version 14 or higher ) intalled on your machine.
 - in postgreSQL, create a database for the projet.
-- Create a .env file ( you can copy content from .env.sample ) with the proper values ( postgreSQL user, password, database...)
+- Create a .env file ( you can copy content from .env.sample ) with the proper values ( postgreSQL user, password, database...).

 ## Installation